 JMS reserves the ‘JMS_<vendor_name>’ property name prefix for provider-specific properties.
 Each provider defines their own value of <vendor_name>.
 This is the mechanism a JMS provider uses to make its special per message services available to a JMS client.

 The purpose of provider-specific properties is to provide special features needed to support JMS use with provider-native clients.
-They should not be used for JMS to JMS messaging.3.4.7JMSRedelivered
+They should not be used for JMS to JMS messaging.

+JMSXDeliveryCount

+When a client receives a message the mandatory JMS-defined message property JMSXDeliveryCount will be set to the number of times the message has been delivered.
+The first time a message is received it will be set to 1, so a value of 2 or more means the message has been redelivered.

+If the JMSRedelivered message header value is set then the JMSXDeliveryCount property must always be 2 or more.
+See section 3.4.7 "JMSRedelivered" for more information about the JMSRedelivered message header,

+The purpose of the JMSXDeliveryCount property is to allow consuming applications to identify whether a particular message is being repeatedly redelivered and take appropriate action.

+The value of the JMSXDeliveryCount property is not guaranteed to be exactly correct.
+The JMS provider is not expected to persist this value to ensure that its value is not lost in the event of a failure.

 Message acknowledgment